arm/arm-toolchain/CONTRIBUTING.md

 before reporting.
 If the issue exists in *llvm-project* or *picolibc* then please report the issue in the upstream project.

-Please create a Github issue in the *arm-toolchain* project [Issues](https://github.com/arm/arm-toolchain/issues) list and label is as a `bug`.
+Please create a GitHub issue in the *arm-toolchain* project [Issues](https://github.com/arm/arm-toolchain/issues) list.

 ### Submit a fix